Planck 2013 results. VI. High Frequency Instrument data processing: TOI processing

 \subsection{Big planet TOI}

 As the TOI of the standard pipeline are interpolated around Mars, Jupiter, and Saturn, they cannot be used for the beam reconstruction (see Sect.~\ref{sec:DETECTOR-BEAMS}).
 Therefore a dedicated pipeline is run on appropriate pointing period ranges.
-The difference with the standard pipeline is mainly a special deglitching step done on the planet samples to cope with such a strong signal and its variations during a given pointing period.
-Also, the jump correction is not applied to avoid its triggering by the planet transit.
+The difference from the standard pipeline is mainly a special deglitching step performed on the planet samples to cope with such a strong signal and its variations during a given pointing period.
+Also, the jump correction is not applied to avoid being triggered by the planet transit.